 We are committed to independent oversight of our businesses through dynamic and rigorous governance structures and procedures.
 Our independent Board of Directors meets frequently and consists of a majority of independent directors.
 We have a group of capable, active and qualified directors who serve on our board and all committees.
-Our independent directors are a diverse group, with our independent Audit and Compensation Committees consisting of 25% women and 25% persons of color.
+Our independent directors are a diverse group, with our independent Audit, Compensation and Environmental, Social and Governance Committees consisting of 20% women and 40% persons of color.
 By cultivating a dynamic mix of people and ideas, we enrich the performance of our businesses, the experience of our increasingly diverse employee base, and the condition of our communities.
 Our directors are available here.

 The following are some of the policy initiatives and governance structures in place at BGC.